Why the US Midterms Are Important

 Since the election of Donald Trump as president, the US has taken a hard turn from international cooperation and multilateralism (aka many friends).
 The executives currently occupying the White House are all about America First.
 In fact, Trump has been recently referring to globalism/globalists as derogatory, while highlighting himself as a nationalist (The Washington Times).

 This is obviously wretched in light of the need to work collectively in the face of climate change.
 Global warming is by definition a global problem, and effects all life on this planet, including the US.
 Furthermore, the US has a considerable responsibility for this warming given the amount of fossil fuels and greenhouse gases it contributes, and has contributed over the decades.
-The scientists have warned us that we need to act, and act quickly (see Running Low on Time)!
+The scientists have warned us that we need to act, and act quickly!

 However, instead of the rapid and significant changes that are needed to protect the people, plants and animals of this earth, our countries are increasingly led by isolationist governments.
 Just last week, Brazil elected an extreme right president that wants to do away with environmental protection for the people and rainforests of the Amazon (see How to Help in Brazil).
 It’s truly disheartening to see this happening.

-But this blog is called Sustainably Motivated, and I want to share with you the positive news and developments that are occurring!
-As much as there is a rise of a political right that is fueled by fear and hatred, there is also an equal rise of activists that are fighting for social justice and environmental protection.
+Unfortunately, there is a lot of bad news out there.
+But as this blog is called Sustainably Motivated, I want to share with you positive news that’ll help keep you motivated!
+To that effect, as much as there is a rise of the political right – often fueled by fear and hatred, there is also an equal rise of progressive activists that are fighting for social justice and environmental protection.

 Fighting For Justice